AvaProtocol/oak.js/README.md

 # oak.js OAK Network Javascript SDK
-This Javascript library extends polkadot.js and provides typing information for OAK Network functionalities.
+This Javascript library extends polkadot.js and provides typing decoration for OAK Network functions.
+With the installation of

+`@oak-network/api-augment`, and `@oak-network/types`

+you will be able to call OAK’s unique extrinsic such as timeAutomation.scheduleXcmpTask with polkadot.js library.

 ## Usage
 ### Install